We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Related Work

 \subsection{Recommender System}

-In recent years, the recommendation problem has been extensively studied in both academia and industry.
-Different recommender systems have been deployed in various e-commerce applications~\cite{cheng2016wide, covington2016youtube, guo2017deepfm, zhou2018deep, zhu2018learning}.
-The recommender system can solve the problem of information overload, help users find useful information quickly, and provide personalized services~\cite{lu2015recommender}.
-Typical recommendation technologies include collaborative filtering, content-based filtering, and hybrid filtering.
-Collaborative filtering~\cite{sarwar2001item, schafer2007collaborative} is a classic method widely used in designing recommender systems.
-It finds the correlation between recommended products and then makes recommendations based on the correlation.
-Content-based filtering~\cite{pazzani2007content, lops2011content} depends on the user's historical choices, user profiles, and product information.
-It recommends products to users based on the similarity between users and products.
-Hybrid filtering~\cite{basilico2004unifying} combines collaborative filtering and content-based filtering to improve the accuracy of recommendations.
+In recent years, the recommendation problem has been extensively studied in both academia and industry, and different types of recommender systems have been deployed in various scenarios~\cite{cheng2016wide, covington2016youtube, guo2017deepfm, zhou2018deep, zhu2018learning}.
+The recommender systems resolve the problem of information overload: help users discover useful information quickly and provide personalized services~\cite{lu2015recommender}.
+Several approaches, such as collaborative filtering~\cite{sarwar2001item, schafer2007collaborative}, content-based filtering~\cite{pazzani2007content, lops2011content} and hybrid filtering~\cite{basilico2004unifying}, have been widely used in designing recommender systems.
+Collaborative filtering leverages the correlation between products to do recommendation.
+Content-based filtering recommends products to users based on their similarity, which is extracted from the user's historical choices, user profiles and product information.
+Hybrid filtering combines collaborative filtering and content-based filtering to improve the accuracy of recommendations.

-There are two main differences between the advertiser's recommendation problem and the user's recommendation problem.
-First of all, user recommendation frameworks are usually based on a unified product library for feature extraction and correlation analysis.
-In an e-commerce platform, all commodities recommended to users constitute the platform's commodity library.
-However, in the advertiser-side recommendation problem, the recommended product is an abstract bidding strategy, which is hard to analyze simply through feature extraction.
-Secondly, the bidding environment information that advertisers can obtain is very scarce compared to advertising platforms, and the recommendation problem of advertisers should not only solve the problem of information overload but also help advertisers optimize their advertising performance.
-Therefore, the advertiser's demand learning and the design of optimization algorithms should be combined with existing real-time bidding research.
+Although extensive studies have been done on the user-product recommendation, there are two main differences between the user-side recommendation and the advertiser-side recommendation.
+First, user-product recommendations are usually based on a unified product library for feature extraction and correlation analysis.
+However, in the advertiser-side recommendation, the recommended product is an abstract advertising strategy (such as bidding strategy), which is hard to analyze simply through feature extraction.
+Second, advertiser-side recommendations should not only solve the problem of information overload but also help advertisers optimize their advertising performance, achieving the promised performance of the recommended strategies.
+Therefore, we need to jointly consider the advertising strategy recommendation and advertising objectives optimization, which is related to real-time bidding.

-\subsection{Real-time Bidding}
+\subsection{Real-Time Bidding}